nabaxo/janq/README.md

 - Add the window classes managed by janq (e.g., `wezterm`, `obsidian`) to the effect's **Exclusion List**.

 While **janq** is optimized for high-refresh displays and uses `ForceBlur` to stabilize transitions, some degree of content lag is currently an inherent platform limitation for these types of apps.

+(Sloperator: I haven't really noticed an animation smoothness issues on Linux, aside from me having Geometry Change kwin effect.
+But that got solved by blacklisting the janq managed app in the effects settings).

 ### Sibling Animation Duration Divergence
 (Sloperator: I made the LLM write this, it made me feel better)